Ximene Trencavel- 21 June 1355

 Gilliam put his hands on her shoulders and gazed into her eyes.
 ‘For someone who says she hates warfare, you certainly have a remarkable talent for killing people.’

-Guillam grimaced. ‘and obviously there are people looking for us.
+He grimaced. ‘and obviously, there are people looking for us.
 Were those du Guesclin’s men?’

 Ximene frowned.
 ‘Probably, but the only reason I know of him is what John told me.
-John told me he is an evil man who seems to have made it his life’s work to kidnap or kill me.’
+John said that he is an evil man who seems to have made it his life’s work to kidnap or kill me.’

-She looked at the cart and raised her eyebrows. “you have done well.’
+Walking over to the cart and she raised her eyebrows.
+“You have done well.’

-The sides of the cart were piled with sides of meat,gs of un-milled wheat, bundles of carrots, piles of cabbage, cauliflower and beet, baskets full of fresh and dried beans and cages containing live ducks and geese.
+The sides of the cart were piled with sides of meat, bags of un-milled wheat, bundles of carrots, piles of cabbage, cauliflower and beet, baskets full of fresh and dried beans and cages containing live ducks and geese.
 Piled at the back of the cart were a dozen bundles of freshly cut hay.
-In the centre was a double layer of well packed mattresses.
+In the centre was a double layer of well-packed mattresses.